marklogic/marklogic-kubernetes/README.md

 ```
 image:
   repository: marklogicdb/marklogic-db
-  tag: latest-11.0.x
+  tag: <new tag>
 ```
-2. Set the upgrade strategy in values.yaml file to OnDelete.
+2. Make sure the upgrade strategy in values.yaml file is set to OnDelete.
 ```
 updateStrategy:
     type: OnDelete